SAP-archive/teched2020-INT167/exercises/ex2/README.md

 4. From the dropdown, select __Streaming Service__, for __Configuration__ select your published project, and then click __Apply__.

-   If you followed the naming given in the first part of the tutorial, it should be named something like __TechEdXX-V1__.
+   If you followed the naming given in the first part of the tutorial, it can be named something like __TechEdXX-V1__, where XX is your two digit ID.  (e.g. TechEd08-V1, Tehced45-V2, etc.)

 <br>![](/exercises/ex2/images/Ex2_Step1_4_1.png)